 What your employees need to know

+Avoid dust.
 Agriculture and construction workers are at significant risk for developing Valley Fever, because they are likely to face the greatest rate of dust exposure compared to other occupations.
 Your Injury and Illness Prevention Program (IIPP) should include control measures to reduce dust exposure.

 What your employees need to do

 While on the job, here’s what to do to prevent exposure:

 - Use approved respiratory protection with particulate filters rated N95, N99, N100, P100, or HEPA.
 (These must be approved by NIOSH – the National Institute of Occupational Safety and Health – and are provided by the employer).

 - Use water, appropriate soil stabilizers, and/or revegetation to cut down on how much dust becomes airborne.

 - Minimize the area of soil to be disturbed.